 One of the most common questions asked about the nursing profession is whether nurses have to clean poop as part of their job duties.
-The simple answer is yes, nurses do have to clean poop, along with other bodily fluids, as part of their daily responsibilities.
-However, the frequency and extent of this task can vary depending on the specific nursing role and the healthcare setting.
+The simple answer is yes, nurses do clean poop, along with other bodily fluids, as part of their daily responsibilities.
+This may not be the most glamorous part of the job, but it’s definitely a crucial one.
+However, the frequency and extent of this task can vary depending on the specific areas of nursing and the healthcare setting.

 How Often Do Nurses Clean Stool (Poop)?

 The frequency depends on the healthcare setting and the specific needs of the patients.
-In some cases, nurses may encounter and clean poop multiple times throughout their shift, while in other situations, they may only need to deal with this task occasionally.
+Registered nurses (RN’s) in certain departments may encounter and clean poop multiple times throughout their shift, while others, such as a labor and delivery nurse, may only need to deal with this task occasionally.

-Several factors can influence the frequency of cleaning stool, including:
+Several factors can influence how often you’ll have to encounter stool, including:

 • Patient population: Nurses working with certain patients, such as those in long-term care facilities or those with gastrointestinal disorders, may encounter stool more frequently than in other settings.